prediqtiv/alpha-vantage-cookbook/symbol-search/README.md

 There are multiple aspects to this topic

-* Enter symbol get company name and/or details
+* Enter symbol, get company name and/or details
 * Enter company name, get symbols
 * Determine symbol naming format that works with Alpha Vantage
 * Determine that data that Alpha Vantage is likely to return for a symbol